kubenetworks/kubevpn/README.md

 ### 1, What should I do if the dependent image cannot be pulled, or the inner environment cannot access docker.io?

-Answer:
+Answer: here are two solution to solve this problem

-In the network that can access docker.io, transfer the image in the command `kubevpn version` to your own private image registry, and then add option `--image` to special image when starting the command.
+- Solution 1: In the network that can access docker.io, transfer the image in the command `kubevpn version` to your own private image registry, and then add option `--image` to special image when starting the command.
   Example:

 ``` shell
   ➜  ~ kubevpn version